Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 You’ve read the books, watched the movies, and maybe even played the games.
 But now it’s time to bring your Harry Potter fantasy to life by walking in the footsteps of some of the UK’s most beloved fictional characters.

-In this post, you’ll not only find a rundown of the most famous Harry Potter filming locations in London you can visit for yourself, but also the best London Harry Potter attractions as well as trips to other Harry Potter locations around the rest of the UK.
+In this post, you’ll not only find a rundown of the most famous Harry Potter filming locations in London you can visit for yourself, but also the best London Harry Potter attractions.

 Harry Potter Attractions in London: